Skip to content

 Minority groups consistently score lower on Satisfaction & Motivation than their peers, especially those with mental health challenges.
 Based on Ennova 2025 data.

-These gaps may not show up in your top-line scores.
-But they show up in behavior, disengagement, internal withdrawal, or quiet resignations.
+These gaps rarely appear in top-line scores.
+But they show up in behavior: disengagement, internal withdrawal, and quiet resignations.

 Bottom line?
 Inclusion gaps create fragile engagement.
 And fragile engagement breaks under pressure.